 Primary prevention programming is about changing behavior to prevent an undesirable social consequence and having programs/activities in place directed at improving the general well-being.
 All Blue Cliff College campuses are taking the necessary steps to ensure that the campuses are safe.
-The Campus Directors, Directors of Education, and Student Services Coordinators are kept abreast of all Clery requirements by the Compliance department.
+The Campus Directors, Directors of Education, and Directors of Career and Student Services are kept abreast of all Clery requirements by the Compliance department.
 Therefore, if there is any additional guidance needed for prevention programming the compliance department will provide suggested activities such as campaigns, fact sheets, brochures, and any other resources that maybe helpful.
 All three entities will be trained in how to extend resources to victims, how to report crimes, and how to keep crime prevention awareness ongoing on the campuses.
 Primary prevention programming will be offered to all new students and employees at each campus.
 The programs are open to current students and employees as well.

-The Student Services Coordinator (SSC) at each Blue Cliff College campus holds the primary responsibility of assisting, encouraging, and advising current students to ensure students reach their goal of successfully completing their program of study by providing community resource information to students who are dealing with "life's issues".
-Therefore, during orientation the SSC's will ensure the that all incoming receive the following students with the following:
+The Director Career and Student Services at each Blue Cliff College campus holds the primary responsibility of assisting, encouraging, and advising current students to ensure students reach their goal of successfully completing their program of study by providing community resource information to students who are dealing with "life's issues".
+Therefore, during orientation the Director of Career and Student Services will ensure the that all incoming receive the following students with the following:

 - Copy of Annual Security Report (Bystander Intervention and Risk Reduction)

 - Brochures on Crime Prevention

 - Title IX Policy

 - Brochures on Sexual Assault Prevention

 - Information on how to report a crime

-- Brochures on Alcohol and Drug Abuse Prevention
+- · Brochures on Alcohol and Drug Abuse Prevention